 For more than fifty years Columbia Law School has offered this Summer Program in American Law, in cooperation with the law faculties of Leiden and Amsterdam Universities.
 The Program is held in alternate summers, for the full month of July, in Leiden and Amsterdam.

 A team of eight eminent Columbia law professors comes from New York to the Netherlands to teach a set of important subjects in American law - some basic, and some advanced - to young lawyers and advanced law students from around the world.

 At the end of the Program, students are awarded a Certificate of Participation.
-If they wish to take a final examination, they may obtain academic credits toward degrees at their home universities.
+If they wish to take a final examination, they may obtain 6 EC (European credits, ECTS) toward degrees at their home universities.

 Recent students - and students from many years past - have given overwhelmingly enthusiastic evaluations of the Program.
 Former students - who are now distinguished judges, political leaders, senior attorneys, business executives, and law professors - participate in great numbers in formal Program reunions and in smaller informal reunions in many countries.